Best Nights/Moon Phases

 The Moon’s waxing & waning phases affects our seeing during the nighttime.
-The higher percentage of luminance, the less that one can see faint objects in the nighttime sky through a telescope or binoculars.
+The higher percentage of luminance, the less that one can see faint objects in the nighttime sky through a telescope or a binocular.
 To understand the best nights to observe faint objects in the nighttime sky, one needs first to understand the Moon’s eight individual phases.
 Several animations follow toward the bottom of this page.

 New Moon | Primary